Putting an end to the practice of breeding exotic wildcats with domestic cats in the UK

 Our Rescued Servals

-We are currently rescuing 2 male Servals, called Xirus and Tafkap, that were discovered with malformed and broken bones in a house in France.
+We have recently provided a forever home for two male discovered with malformed and broken bones in a house in France.

-Destined to be part of the trade to service the above market, these cats were kept in isolation in a bathroom and bedroom because they fought so much when together.
+The servals are called Tafkap and Xirus and were destined to be part of the trade to service the above market having originally been smuggled out of the Czech Republic.
+They were kept in isolation in a bathroom and bedroom because they fought so much when together.

-At only 16 weeks old when discovered and originally smuggled out of the Czech republic, these animals were stripped from their mother and forced into a life of pain and suffering at an early age.
+At only 16 weeks old when discovered, these animals were stripped from their mother and forced into a life of pain and suffering at an early age.